stffrdhrn/wiredelay/README.md

 ## WIREDELAY

-A simple wiredelay simulator used for simulating on a PCB.
+A simple wiredelay simulator used for simulating signal propagation delay in traces on a PCB.

 Parameters